redotvideo/haven/README.md

 ## Welcome 💜

 Welcome to Haven's repository!
 We are trying to make it as easy as possible to deploy LLMs in production.
-After setting Haven up, deploying an takes just a few lines of code:
+After setting Haven up, deploying an LLM takes just a few lines of code:

 ```python
 from havenpy import Haven